gordonjgz/econ_phd_consulting_job_market/Firm_Comparison.md

 ### 5. The Tech Hybrids & New Entrants
 **Examples**: Keystone Strategy, Econic Partners

 * **Keystone**: Operates more like a tech strategy firm (McKinsey meets Google).
 Staffing is project-based but moves at a much faster, "tech" pace.
+They often only work in the tech industry.
 High volatility, high exit opportunities to Tech Strategy.
 * **Econic**: A new entrant focused on high-stakes antitrust.
 Likely offers a "start-up" equity component or high compensation variance, with a focus on building a new elite team from the ground up.

 ---